daniel-fuhrmann-2701/llm-as-a-judge/README.md

 ### Prerequisites

 - Python 3.10 or higher
+- One of the following LLM providers:
-- Azure subscription with OpenAI service (or OpenAI API key)
+  - Azure OpenAI service with service principal authentication
+  - Google Cloud project with Vertex AI enabled

 ### Setup